Voice SMS vs USSD for OTPs: Which Works Better in Low Connectivity Areas?

 Understanding OTP Delivery and Why It Fails

 But what do we mean by OTP delivery?
 Well, let us find out before we begin the comparison.
-One-Time Passwords (OTPs) are temporary codes which are forwarded to users to authenticate their identity during log-in, payments or account change.
+One-Time Passwords (OTPs) are temporary codes that are forwarded to users to authenticate their identity during log-in, payments, or account changes.
 The OTP must arrive fast, be accessible, and not rely heavily on data connectivity or smartphone sophistication.

 In low-connectivity regions—think rural India, remote Africa, or underserved areas in Southeast Asia—traditional SMS delivery often fails due to: